Frank Parsons (Australian soccer): Club career

 Parsons began his senior club career with Adamstown before moving to Sydney to play for Leichhardt-Annandale.

+In his final year in Australia soccer, Parsons started the 1953 season with a hat-trick against North Shore.
+Within the first three minutes of the game he went down with an ankle injury and upon receiving further medical after the game at Western Suburbs Hospital, it was discovered he had broken his ankle.
 He announced his retirement several times, citing scrutiny from referees and politics.

 International career

 In 1948 he made his debut for Australia in a match against New Zealand.
 Throughout the duration of his career, Parsons scored 16 goals for Australia including 6 in one game against New Zealand.